 5 Reasons To Not Use A Free VPN

-It’s not possible to explain in detail the entire episode with Hola VPN in an article like this.
-TL;DR, the app was once the king of free VPN services.
-Before services like Netflix started blocking VPN connections, many users used it to circumnavigate geo-blocking restrictions.
-In mid-2015, experts found out that the app was turning users’ connections into endpoints.
-Meaning it was selling someone’s IP address to somebody else who was willing to pay for an “anonymous” IP address.
+In mid-2015, experts found that the app was turning users’ connections into endpoints.
+Meaning it was selling someone’s IP address to somebody willing to pay for an “anonymous” IP address.
 In case you don’t already see the problem if the person using your exit node has been doing something illegal, the police are going to come knocking on your door.
 Hola was unlucky to have been exposed, but there’s no telling how many other free VPN providers are doing the same.

 3. Bottleneck speeds due to ads

 Not every free VPN is selling your data or turning your connection into an endpoint.
-But the service needs to make money somehow and providing ads is one very popular way to do so.
+But the service needs to make money somehow and providing ads is one popular way.
 There’s nothing wrong with ads, and it’s how many legitimate businesses (and also Technastic) earn some cash.
 But ads on a web page and ads on free VPNs have one crucial difference.
-VPN providers use third-party ad providers that are unique to your proxy server session.
+VPN providers use third-party ad providers unique to your proxy server session.
 They want you to click the ads and as a result, the ad network’s traffic gets priority over your browsing experience.
 Thus resulting in slower page loading.
 If you are trying to access content from another country by using a different IP address, you don’t want to lose speed as you’re trying to watch the game.

 4. IP address leaks

-We’ve previously used the same example, and we’ll use it again.
-Think of VPN as a safe, and secure pipe through which your data travels in a sea of other data.
+Think of a VPN as a safe and secure pipe through which your data travels in a sea of other data.
 When your data comes out of the other end of this pipe, it is impossible to know where it originated.
 A free VPN is more likely to have holes in that pipe, through which your data and IP address can leak.
 The process is called a “traffic leak” or “DNS leak.” just like paying more for a builder is more likely to result in a quality job, paying more for a VPN provider is more likely to result in a well-built pipe.

 5. Regulation